 Semiconductor & System Design.
 This segment includes our advanced silicon design, verification products and services, and semiconductor IP portfolio, which encompasses products and services that serve companies primarily in the semiconductor and electronics industries.
-EDA includes digital, custom IC design and Field Programmable Gate Array (FPGA) design software, verification products, and manufacturing software products.
-Designers use these products to automate the IC design process and to reduce errors.
+EDA includes digital, custom and Field Programmable Gate Array (FPGA) IC design software, verification products, and manufacturing software products.
+Designers use these products to automate the highly complex IC design process and to reduce defects that could lead to expensive design or manufacturing re-spins or suboptimal end products.
 For IP, we are a leading provider of high-quality, silicon-proven IP solutions for system-on-chips (SoCs).
 This includes IP that has been optimized to address specific application requirements for the mobile, automotive, digital home, internet of things, and cloud computing markets, enabling designers to quickly develop SoCs in these areas.

 Software Integrity.
 This segment includes a broad portfolio of products and services such as leading quality testing technologies, automated analysis, and consulting experts.
-Beginning in fiscal 2019, we launched the Polaris Software Integrity PlatformTM, an integrated cloud-based solution that unites key elements to provide an even more valuable way for developers to better develop personalized approaches for open source license compliance and detect and remediate known security wulnerabilities and quality defects early in the development process, thereby minimizing risk and maximizing productivity.
+Beginning in fiscal 2019, we launched the Polaris Software Integrity Platform[TM], an integrated cloud-based solution that unites key elements to provide an even more valuable way for developers to better develop personalized approaches for open source license compliance and detect and remediate known security vulnerabilities and quality defects early in the development process, thereby minimizing risk and maximizing productivity.